 We're Proud of Our Writers!

-PublishDrive writers increased digital book sales by 85%, distributing to thousands of stores worldwide
+PublishDrive helped writers sell more books by 85%, distributing to thousands of stores worldwide

 Here’s why pre-orders are a must.
 For stores like Amazon, they count purchases on the first day of the book release.
 That means you can set up your title and store link in advance and collect pre-orders to shoot up your ranking on the official launch date.